LEstradioto/whatsapp-audio-transcriber/README.md

 3. Converting audio to the required format
 4. Sending to GROQ's Whisper API for transcription
 5. Displaying results in the WhatsApp interface

+## Troubleshooting

+Q: Im getting an error (Error - Try again)

+- R: Ensure you setup the API Key correctly.
+Open Extension Settings (Options) and add your own Groq API Key, select the model and save.

+## TODO
+- Better setup api key (in a popup), instead of extension settings (to be more friendly)
+- Add some basic instructions in that popup
+- Add more providers (openai, etc...)
+- Save messages to localStorage but encrypt it